Extraction of gravitational wave signals from LISA data in the presence of artifacts

 \subsubsection{Impact on parameter estimation}

-We explore the posterior distribution of the \gls{MBHB} signal parameters using the \texttt{lisabeta}\footnote{https://pypi.org/project/lisabeta/} implementation of \gls{PTMCMC}~\cite{PhysRevD.103.083011}.
+We explore the posterior distribution of the \gls{MBHB} signal parameters using \texttt{lisabeta}\footnote{https://pypi.org/project/lisabeta/} {and parallel tempering MCMC implemented in} \texttt{ptmcmc}\footnote{https://github.com/JohnGBaker/ptmcmc}~\cite{PhysRevD.103.083011}.
 The source is characterized by 11 parameters, including chirp mass $M_c$ [$M_\odot$], binary mass ratio $q$, spin parameters $a_1, \, a_2$, luminosity distance [\si{Mpc}], latitude $\beta$ and longitude $\lambda$ angles [\si{rad}] in the constellation frame.
 The dashed red lines show the injected parameters, also listed in \Tref{tab:mbhb-parameters}.
+We use \gls{TDI} channels $A$ and $E$ to perform the inference. {The inference analysis incorporated 32 parallel chains at temperatures tuned for consistent exchange.
+The calculation proceeded until the the number of cold chain steps (after a burn-in period) was 2000 times the longest estimated correlation length among all parameters.}

-We use \gls{TDI} channels $A$ and $E$ to perform the inference.
-We notice a slight bias of the posterior probability density with respect to the injection due to the high \gls{SNR} that makes it challenging to sample the posterior distribution.
+We notice a slight bias of the posterior probability density with respect to the injection {marked by the red dashed lines in \Fref{fig:mbhb-posterior-glitches}} due to the high \gls{SNR} that makes it challenging to sample the posterior distribution.
 In addition, the \gls{MCMC} search was implemented using the equal-armlength waveform approximation while the \gls{LDC} data include an unequal-armlength LISA constellation~\cite{spritz}.
 The presence of this slight bias does not change the underlying meaning of the following discussion.

 \Fref{fig:mbhb-posterior-glitches} shows a posterior probability corner plot for selected parameters, for each of the three \gls{MBHB} dataset scenarios: clean data ({green}), glitched data ({orange}) and glitch masked data (black).
 The inference with the raw, glitched data yields significantly wider parameter posteriors compared to the clean case.
 For example, the error on the chirp mass increases by a factor larger than 2, and we observe a slight shift compared to the clean (green) posterior.
 The same can be observed for sky location angles.
 Therefore, the presence of unmitigated glitches causes significant parameter precision and accuracy degradation while the source is fairly well recovered.